VishnuPrasadnaik/FlamR-D/README.md

 The Code is provided in the Flam.ipynb file of this repository.

-The output of the code is as follows:
+The output of the code is as follows:<br>
-\\
 <img width="361" height="51" alt="image" src="https://github.com/user-attachments/assets/3547772f-f060-4fa1-9ee8-ab8f0fe8c1e9" />

 "Mean L1 distance for the curve fitting: 25.24".